-He does a good job of explaining some impossibility theorems via examples, esp KlMR16.
-Note the interesting intersection of two types of classifications implicit in his model - uniformly reject, versus biased accept/reject, subject to capital constraints.
+He does a good job of explaining some impossibility theorems via examples, esp (Kleinberg, Mullainathan, and Raghavan 2016).
+Note the interesting intersection of two types of classifications implicit in his model — uniformly reject, versus biased accept/reject, subject to capital constraints.
 I need to revisit that and think some more.

-🏗 think about fairness problems that arise when the model is supposed to be rewarded on the basis of being a good bet for the future.
-Models that are supposed to predict credit risk are somewhat this - people in a poverty trap are bad credit risks, even if they got into the poverty trap because of lack of credit.
+🏗 think about fairness problems that arise when the model is supposed to be rewarded on the basis of being a good bet for the future, which is to say, when it is choosing people for participation in a self-fulfilling prophecy.
+Models that are supposed to predict credit risk have a feedback/reinforcing dimension — people in a poverty trap are bad credit risks, even if they got into the poverty trap because of lack of credit, and despite the fact that if they were not in a poverty trap they might not be bad credit risks.
+Of course, also people who have a raging meth addiction and will spend all the loans on drugs are in the trap.
 A beauty contest problem is a model for this kind of situation, although there is a time-dimension also.
-There is presumable a game-theory equilibrium problem here.
+There is presumably a game-theory equilibrium problem.
 One imagines the Chinese restaurant process or something like it popping up, perhaps even the classic Pareto distribution or other Matthew Effect models.